egnyte/egnyte-js-sdk/README.md

                 //handle cancel action
             });

+    File picker will fill the container node (width and height 100%).
 Minimal dimensions of the container node are 400x400 px

     Close file picker